 Unique among peer institutions in the United States, the breadth of disciplinary expertise in the Department of Natural Resources and the Environment—from ethics and social sciences to conservation genetics and applied ecology—creates a stimulating multi-disciplinary atmosphere for students, staff, faculty and visiting scholars.
 Furthermore, the Department of Natural Resources and the Environment is exceptional in its strong collaborative ties across Cornell, other universities, governmental agencies and leading environmental and conservation organizations.
 Consistently ranked among the top college environmental programs in the nation, we contribute creative and impactful science and education to address many of the urgent environmental issues of the 21st century.
 We provide essential information to communities, conservation and environmental professionals, and policy makers, as well as educators and researchers worldwide.

 Our students, faculty, partners and outreach program participants explore issues related to biodiversity, ecosystem integrity, climate change, and natural resources management, often in partnership with local groups, state agencies, and national and international environmental organizations.
-Through diverse education, experience and research opportunities, the Department of Natural Resources offers numerous ways for students, scientists, and citizens to be part of a vital and growing field focused on environmental science and sustainability.
+Through diverse education, experience and research opportunities, the Department of Natural Resources and the Environment offers numerous ways for students, scientists, and citizens to be part of a vital and growing field focused on environmental science and sustainability.